Spatiotemporal imaging of gate-controlled multipath dynamics of fractional quantum Hall edge excitations

 In summary, we have directly visualized delocalized edge excitations propagating along multiple paths in the fractional quantum Hall regime.
-By tuning the gate-induced potential landscape, we controlled the edge trajectory and observed propagation velocity dispersion consistent with multi-path propagation shaped by disorder-induced potential variations.
-Our observations also revealed a long-range near-field mode extending deep into the bulk, with a spatial profile and weak attenuation over our measured range that are consistent with the characteristics of the EMP.
-These results identify a regime of edge dynamics in fractional quantum Hall systems characterized by long-range multi-path propagation.
+By tuning the gate-induced potential landscape, we controlled the edge trajectory and observed propagation velocity dispersion consistent with multipath propagation shaped by disorder-induced potential variations.
+These results identify a regime of edge dynamics in fractional quantum Hall systems characterized by long-range multipath propagation.
 This regime suggests a platform for analog quantum simulations of emergent spacetime geometries and may enable interference-based experiments in quantum Hall edge systems once phase coherence is established and verified.
-More broadly, the ability to define multiple excitation pathways dynamically motivates analogies with proposals in which spacetime itself does not follow a single, fixed geometry but is instead described by a quantum superposition of multiple geometries, with different edge-excitation pathways playing the role of alternative effective geometrical backgrounds.
+More broadly, a gate-defined quantum Hall edge in which an excitation can propagate through multiple controllable pathways provides a concrete analogue setting for ideas in which the effective spacetime geometry itself is not fixed to a single background.
+In this analogy, different edge-excitation pathways correspond to alternative effective geometrical backgrounds, offering a possible route toward experimental studies inspired by fluctuating or superposed spacetime geometries.